chrisjbarr/career/2022-summer-hunt/thisdotlabs/questionnaire.md

 ### Where do you hope your career will take you in the next few years?

 I hope my career finds me in a nurturing environment that values creativity, expression and learning, where I get to lead by example, learn by interaction with others, and be an individual contributor.
-I have experience as a people manager a few times over the last 8 years and I think I've finally realized IC is where I'd like to stay.
-I'm not opposed to being a _staff engineer_ in the future - but I don't think that is in the cards just yet.
-I'm quite happy being a generalist, glue or lead.
+I have experience as a people manager a few times over the last 10 years and I think I've finally realized IC is where I'd like to stay.
+In this track, I'm not opposed to being a _staff engineer_ in the future - but I fear my lack of deep expertise in a small set of areas will impede that from happening.
+That said, I'm quite happy being a generalist, "glue" and/or lead.

 ### What gets you really excited in a job?